xtol/se-mentors/setup/initialsetup/README.txt

 README

-This is a readme file for the se.bootstrap project.
+This is a readme file for the Fall 2012 Software Engineering initial setup project.
 This project is to provide a place for bootstrap materials (tools configuration, runtime/db configuration, etc).